jumanbar/tocnavigator.nvim/README.md

 - Isn't it more smart to find comments using treesitter or something similar?
 I don't know how to do that, or even if it is possible.

+- Set update_view to listen to movement events and then update position and highlighting.
+Set different highlight groups according to identity of marker (ie: toc_comments and funtions, ATM)